shaek666/AI-Chatbot-Backend-Only/README.md

 4. **AI Generation**: Use Mistral AI to generate contextual response
 5. **Response Formatting**: Structure response for API consumption

-The system uses a temperature-controlled generation approach to balance creativity with accuracy.
+The system uses Mistral AI's default generation parameters for consistent and accurate responses.

 ### 5. How did you schedule and implement background tasks for cleaning up old chat history, and how often do these tasks run?